ComputeCanada/molmodsim-vmd-visualization/_episodes/04-visualizing_trajectories.md

 To load a trajectory, we need both the structure and the trajectory file.
 First load a structure file as a new molecule.
 VMD can read structure files in different formats, such as AMBER7 Parm, XPLOR PSF, GROMACS GRO, PDB, etc.).
 File types are recognized by extension.
 If a file has a non-standard extension you can select format manually.

-It is best to use structure files that contain connectivity (topology, mol2) information whenever possible.
+It is best to use structure files that contain connectivity information whenever possible.
+Examples of file formats with connectivity are molecular topology files or mol2 files.
 In the absence of connectivity information, VMD uses distances between atoms to determine which ones are connected.
-It does not work perfectly all the time.
-Stretched bonds may go undetected, and there may be incorrect bonds formed between non-bonded atoms that clash.
+Automatic bond determinations does not work perfectly all the time.
+Stretched bonds may go undetected, and there may be incorrect bonds formed between non-bonded atoms are too close to each other.
 If you use the wrong bonds, your visualization will be incorrect.
-The automatic bond determination can be disabled when loading structure files:
+The automatic bond determination can be disabled when loading structure files from the command line.

+As an example, open `Tk Console` and run the following commands to load the file 7xcq.pdb without automatic bond determination:

 ~~~
+cd ~/workshop/pdb/7XCQ/
-mol new 1si4.pdb autobonds off
+mol new 7xcq.pdb autobonds off
 ~~~
 {: .vmd}

+Delete all the molecules or restart vmd.

-Our training dataset is located in the directory `workshop/pdb/6N4O/simulation/sim_pmemd/4-production`.
+Our training simulation dataset is located in the directory `workshop/pdb/6N4O/simulation/sim_pmemd/4-production`.
 As a structure file we will be using AMBER7 parameter file `prmtop_nowat.parm7`.
 Change into this directory and load the topology file.

 Once a molecular structure has been loaded you can add a trajectory to it: highlight the molecule, go to `File`->`Load Data into Molecule` and choose `mdcrd_nowat.xtc`.
 It is a long trajectory with 3000 frames.
-To make loading faster you can load every 5th frame.
+To make loading faster load every 5th frame.

 >## Loading trajectory using commands on the training cluster
+>
 >~~~
 >cd ~/scratch/workshop/pdb/6N4O/simulation/sim_pmemd/4-production
->module load vmd
->vmd
->~~~
->{: .language-bash}
->~~~
 >mol new prmtop_nowat.parm7
 >mol addfile mdcrd_nowat.xtc step 5
 >~~~